 Low Entry Prices Explain Why the Top Suburbs Lead

-Barkerend (BD3) leads the Bradford ranking because entry prices start at £107,902, the lowest among the ranked suburbs, while rents hold at levels comparable to the city average.
+Barkerend (BD3) leads the Bradford ranking because entry prices start at about £108,000, the lowest among the ranked suburbs, while rents hold at levels comparable to the city average.
 Barkerend sits close to the city centre with strong demand from lower-income working households and tenants on housing benefit, both of which keep rental voids short.
 It is a classic buy-to-let suburb rather than a holiday let play: tenant turnover is predictable, and the economics rely on filling the property for 50 weeks of the year, not on tourist demand.

-Bradford City Centre (BD1) follows closely with a yield of 9.5%, driven by £1,169 monthly rent against a sale price of £147,544.
+Bradford City Centre (BD1) follows closely with a yield of 9.5%, driven by about £1,200 monthly rent against a sale price of about £148,000.
 City centre flats in BD1 draw a different tenant base: professionals commuting to Leeds (a 20-minute train ride), students from the University of Bradford, and young renters who want walkable access to bars and shops.
 The higher rent reflects that professional demand.
 This is the one Bradford postcode where holiday letting could genuinely work, because the city centre has enough business travel, university visitor demand, and event spillover from Leeds to sustain short stays outside peak tourist season.

 The Yield-Price Trade-Off Is Stark in Bradford